DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 The [ModelSkill Python package](https://dhi.github.io/modelskill/) developed at DHI can be used for validating the model outputs by comparing to observational data.

-The model is validated by comparison to observational data from measurement stations in Øresund and altimetry data from satellites.
+The model is validated by comparison to observational data from measurement stations in the Southern North Sea and altimetry data from satellites.
 This is done in the notebooks code/model_validation_*.ipynb.
 The leftmost figure below shows the location of the measurement stations, and the rightmost figure shows the coverage of the altimetry data.

 ![](figures/stations.png)
 ![](figures/altimetry_coverage.png)